Enricograndi/DigithaiNotes/README.md

 ## Features:

-1. User authentication: Users should be able to sign up, log in, and log out.
+1. User authentication: Users should be able to sign up, log in, and log out. ok
 2. Note creation: Users should be able to create new notes by entering a title and content. ok
 3. Note listing: Users should be able to see a list of all their notes on a single page. ok
 4. Note detail view: Users should be able to click on a note in the list to view its title and content. ok